-Exploring the Artifacts #12: The Missing Links Part 2 (of 2)
+Exploring the Artefacts #12: The Missing Links Part 2 (of 2)

 The subject of this series is an editing technique that implies a hidden meaning specifically between two shots or scenes in a narrative.
 These transitions can draw a connection between story fragments in an obvious way or act as a subtle association between the instantly changing visuals.
 Even though this rather sophisticated device has been used sparingly in the past, it adds an intellectual depth to the stories that only motion pictures can so effectively convey.
 (For more examples of this technique please see The Missing Links Part 1).